Red-Knights-CTF/writeups/2020/Boot2root_ctf/Active directory/README.md

 We are given a zip file, find the flag.

 ## Solution
 Inside the zip file is a windows directory structure containing several files.
-Here's the output of tree.
+Here's the output of `tree`.

 ```
 $ tree 329d7767b42f3d8e9f498e98fbabc83c/